 Couples should also see a fertility specialist if they have a history of multiple miscarriages or know that they have a genetic or medical condition that might affect their fertility.

-Stay relaxed and you’ll increase your chances of getting that positive result you’ve been waiting for.
+Doing these things can help you increase your chances of getting that positive result you’ve been waiting for.

 Nicole Galan is a registered nurse specializing in women’s health and infertility issues.
 She has cared for hundreds of couples across the country and is currently working in a large IVF center in Southern California.
 Her book, “The Everything Fertility Book,” was published in 2011.
 She also runs Tiny Toes Consulting Inc., which allows her to provide personalized support to couples in all stages of their infertility treatment.
 Nicole earned her nursing degree from Pace University in New York City and also holds a BS in biology from Philadelphia University.